-After losing his job as an entertainer on a cruise ship, Johnnie (Cliff Richard) and his backing band (The Shadows) are cast away on a tropical island where they encounter a film group on location.
-Johnnie is hired as a stuntman, and his friendship with timid leading lady Jenny (Susan Hampshire) has a dramatic effect.
+After losing his job as an entertainer on a cruise ship, Johnnie (Cliff Richard) and his backing band (The Shadows) are cast away in the Canary Islands where they encounter a film group on location.
+Johnnie is hired as a stuntman in a tale of a sheikh’s daughter and the legionnaire who loves her, and his friendship with timid leading lady Jenny (Susan Hampshire) has a dramatic effect.

 The highlight, if that’s the right word, is a song-and-dance history of the movies.

 A tiny part in the film was given to Miss Israel (Aliza Gur).
 Released in some markets as Swingers Paradise.